pelinbalci/pelinbalci.github.io/_posts/2023-10-16-Temperature_parameter.md

     If set to 0, the model will use log probability to automatically increase the temperature until certain thresholds are hit.

-In Cohere, the temperature example is between 0.5 and 5.
-And in [this](https://txt.cohere.com/llm-parameters-best-outputs-language-ai/) blog there are really nice examples.
+In the context of Cohere, temperature values fall within the range of 0.5 to 5, This informative [blog post](https://txt.cohere.com/llm-parameters-best-outputs-language-ai/) provides insightful examples.

-Temperature is a parameter which is added to softmax function, it changes the output probabilities.
+In essence, Temperature is a parameter which is injected into the softmax function, enabling the users to manipulate the output probabilities.
 It helps us to control the creativeness of a Large Language Model.

 This is the original softmax function: